Builder68/OpenEarlyMacsRAMexpansion/README.md

 | A20  |Pin N°5 - U4D   |3            |              |                 |
 | A21  |Pin N°50 - CPU  |4            |              |                 |

-The following signals are collected trough bodge cables from the LB to the auxiliary board (J2):
+The following table shows the signals that are collected via bodged cables from the LB to the auxiliary board (J2):

-*Attention: pin N°1 of J2 is at the top*
+*Please note that pin 1 of connector J5 is located at the top.*

 | SIGNAL          | Location       | Pin N° on J2 | Comment         |
 |:---------------:|:--------------:|:------------:|:---------------:|